mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 Algorithms
 ----------

 - Add specialization to :ref:`SetUncertainties <algm-SetUncertainties>` for the case where InputWorkspace == OutputWorkspace.
+Where possible, avoid the cost of cloning the inputWorkspace.

 Data Objects
 ------------